rackerlabs/docs-developer-blog/_posts/2018-09-19-introduction-to-pgp-encryption-and-decryption.md

 If you defined your key in the source system with a passphrase, the same passphrase must be used in the preceding command.
-In our example, “passphrase@test” is the passpharse to be used.
+In our example, “passphrase@test” is the passphrase to be used.

 #### Encrypt a file without a passphrase